Optical tweezers force measurements technology

 Samples: microspheres (d=0.5 – 5 µm, n=1.46 – 1.59), micro-cylinders (L=10 – 50 µm; d=5 µm, n=1.52) & purified lipid droplets (d=1-3 µm; n=1.52).
 Medium: pure water (n=1.333) and water like medium (n=1.348 – 1.364).
 Laser trapping: perfect Gaussian & aberrated beams.

 The force sensor substitutes the illumination condenser, without affecting the imaging capabilities of the microscope.
-It can be exchanged with the condenser in a very simple and fast way by a single user without any required expertise.
+It can be installed in a very simple and fast way by a single user without any required expertise.

 Adjustment of the sensor height is straightforward thanks to the integrated iris used as reference.